segroup-uni-trier/codesparks-framework/README.md

 The CodeSparks Framework is Open Source software released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
-Note, some parts of this software, such as the compile and runtime dependencies, may have different licenses (see NOTICE.txt).
+Note, some parts of this software, such as the compilation and runtime dependencies, may have different licenses (see NOTICE.txt).